oroinc/documentation/admin_guide/user_management/user_management_users.rst

 3. On the user view page, click :guilabel:`Configuration` in the upper-right corner of the page.

 4. On the **Configuration** page, in the left side-menu, click **System Configuration**.
 If requried, make changes to the user system configuration.
-For information about the fields, see the `User System Configuration <./user-management-users#user-system-configuration>`__ section.
+For information about the fields, see the `User System Configuration`_ section.

 5. Click :guilabel:`Save Settings` in the upper-right corner of the page.